 - AVMA federal and state government relations contacts

-Use the links at left to explore these valuable resources.
+The links at the left side of this page explore many of these valuable resources.

 Some materials included in this area have been prepared by organizations other than AVMA.
 Links to other Web sites are provided for information and convenience only.
 The inclusion of such materials or links does not necessarily imply a recommendation or endorsement of those views and positions.